davisshaver/wp-rainbow/readme.md

-# RainbowKit Login for WordPress (Web3 Integration for Sign-In With Ethereum)
+# RainbowKit Login (Web3 Integration for Sign-In With Ethereum)

 Plugin URI: <https://wp-rainbow.davisshaver.com/>
 Description: WP Rainbow allows WordPress users to log in with Ethereum using the Sign-In With Ethereum standard, powered by RainbowKit.
-Version: 0.1.2
+Version: 0.1.4
 Author: Davis Shaver
 Author URI: <https://davisshaver.com>
 License: GPL v2 or later